3.4 Genetics, Epigenetics, Endocrine Systems, and Health Behavior

 • Distinguish genetic influence from genetic determinism.

-• Connect endocrine changes with symptoms that can mimic psychological disorders.
+• Connect endocrine changes (thyroid, cortisol) to symptoms that mimic psychological disorders.

-• Consider sleep and pain as biological variables that affect attention, irritability, mood, and treatment response.
+• Treat sleep and pain as biological variables affecting attention, mood, and treatment response.

 • Use family history as one data point, not a diagnosis.

-• Remember that protective environments can reduce risk and support resilience.
+• Remember protective environments reduce risk and support resilience.

 Test Your Knowledge